vufind-org/learning-vufind-book/source/vufindplugin.rst

     <p>If you need more help, be sure to talk to <?=$this->escapeHtml($this->recommend->getName())?>!</p>

 Now, if you refresh your search results, you will still see the same text as before… but you have gained the ability to override the name being displayed through the configuration file.
 Try editing searches.ini like this:

 .. code-block:: console

     default_top_recommend[] = "LocalText:Your Name Here"

 Now if you refresh the search results, “a librarian” will be replaced with “Your Name Here.”
 So how did this work?

 In the LocalText PHP class, we added a property called $name.
 This is initialized to “a librarian,” so it has a default value.

 The setConfig() method is called when the recommendation module is initialized; it is passed any configuration settings that are attached to the recommendation module name with a colon.
 In other words, when we configure “LocalText: Your Name Here” in searches.ini, VuFind passes the text “Your Name Here” to the setConfig method.
 The logic here checks if the incoming text is non-empty, and overrides the default value of the $name property when appropriate.

 We also defined a public getName() method, which simply provides the current value of the $name property.

 In the view template, the recommendation module object is exposed as a value called $this->recommend.
 Thus, we can define any public methods we like in the PHP code and then access those methods from the template.
 Thus, *<?=$this->escapeHtml($this->recommend->getName())?>* in the template provides the connection where the value from our configuration file can be surfaced in the user interface.
 The *$this->escapeHtml()* call wrapped around *$this->recommend->getName()* simply ensures that the provided text is properly formatted as HTML, in case it contains special characters like <, > or &.

 Hopefully you can see how this offers you a great deal of power to use PHP code to retrieve information from various sources and then expose it to the user through the template.
 If you examine the existing recommendation modules that ship with VuFind, you will see more advanced examples of how to leverage third-party APIs, make decisions based on the contents of search results, and even manipulate the parameters used to perform the search.

 Additional Resources
 --------------------

 The VuFind wiki has a page summarizing all available plug-in types and providing advice on how to build them: https://vufind.org/wiki/development:plugins.
+The tutorial video at https://vufind.org/wiki/videos:code_generators_1 includes an example of building a custom recommendation module.

 Summary
 -------